nodejs/node-v0.x-archive/doc/api/events.markdown

 ## Events

 Many objects in Node emit events: a `net.Server` emits an event each time a peer connects to it, a `fs.readStream` emits an event when the file is opened.
 All objects which emit events are instances of `events.EventEmitter`.
 You can access this module by doing: `require("events");`

 Typically, event names are represented by a camel-cased string, however, there aren't any strict restrictions on that, as any string will be accepted.

 Functions can then be attached to objects, to be executed when an event is emitted.
 These functions are called _listeners_.

 **Namespaces** with **Wildcards**
 To use namespaces/wildcards, pass the `wildcard` option into the EventEmitter constructor.
 When namespaces/wildcards are enabled, events can either be strings (`foo.bar`) separated by a delimiter or arrays (`['foo', 'bar']`).
 The delimiter is also configurable as a  constructor option.

 An event name passed to any event emitter method can contain a wild card (the `*` character).
 If the event name is a string, a wildcard may appear as `foo.*`.
 If the event name is an array, the wildcard may appear as `['foo', '*']`.

 If either of the above described events were passed to the `on` method, subsequent emits such as the following would be observed...

    emitter.emit(['foo.bazz']);
    emitter.emit(['foo', 'bar']);

+When emitting or listening for an event that contains a wildcard, the name of the actual event is available by accessing `this.event` from within the callback.

 ### events.EventEmitter

 To access the EventEmitter class, `require('events').EventEmitter`.

 When an `EventEmitter` instance experiences an error, the typical action is to emit an `'error'` event.
 Error events are treated as a special case in node.
 If there is no listener for it, then the default action is to print a stack trace and exit the program.

 All EventEmitters emit the event `'newListener'` when new listeners are added.

 #### emitter.addListener(event, listener)
 #### emitter.on(event, listener)